HyphenSouth/Thunderdome-Fantasy/readme.md

 ### Stacking
 If a character is inflicted with a status effect they already have, it attempts to stack.
 Stacking behaves differently based on effect.
 Generally there are 2 methods of stacking:
-	- Increase the power or duration of the effect based on the power of the new effect
+	- Increase the power and/or duration of the effect based on the power of the new effect
 	- Override the current effect if it has a higher level, otherwise do nothing.
 This is the default stacking behavior.
 Some status effects cannot be stacked at all.